-The MS beamline is based on components donated by the Swiss Paul Scherrer Institute (PSI), with modifications to match the characteristics of the SESAME Storage Ring.
-It is the first SESAME beamline to be equipped with an insertion device (a wiggler, also donated by PSI) which enhances the brightness of the synchrotron light, thus reducing the time needed to make measurements, and making it possible to follow fast processes.
+The ID09-MS/XPD beamline is based on components donated by the Swiss Paul Scherrer Institute (PSI), with modifications to match the characteristics of the SESAME Storage Ring.
+It is the first SESAME beamline to be equipped with an insertion device (the ID09 wiggler, also donated by PSI) which enhances the brightness of the synchrotron light, thus reducing the time needed to make measurements, and making it possible to follow fast processes.
 A powerful PILATUS 300K area detector, donated by DECTRIS (Switzerland), provides the fast read-out time that is required to investigate the evolution of nano-scale structures and materials in extreme conditions of heating and cooling under gas flows.
-The MS beamline will be used in applications of the X-ray powder diffraction (XRD) technique in materials science.
-It will provide a powerful tool for studying microcrystalline or disordered/amorphous material on the atomic scale, the evolution of nano-scale structures and materials conditions, and for developing and characterising new smart materials.
+The MS/XPD beamline is used in applications of the X-ray powder diffraction (XRD) technique in materials science.
+It provides a powerful tool for studying microcrystalline or disordered/amorphous material on the atomic scale, the evolution of nano-scale structures and materials in various environmental conditions, and for developing and characterising new smart materials.

-The Tomography (BEATS) beamline will also be a completely new beamline.
-The source will be a three-pole wiggler with a peak field of 3 T (more than twice the field of SESAME's bending magnets, thus moving the critical energy from about 6 to about 12 keV) to be installed on a short straight section of the SESAME Storage Ring thereby giving the best combination of flux and coherence in the energy range from ~7 keV to ~40keV.
-In order to preserve these characteristics of the source, a Double Multilayer Monochromator (DMM) will be built and the sample stage will be at a long distance (~50m) from the source.
-Although this will require some modifications to the SESAME building, the advantages in terms of spacial resolution will be enormous, allowing BEATS to image submicron details of the samples under investigation.
+The tomography ID10-BEATS beamline is also a completely new beamline.
+The source is a three-pole wiggler with a peak field of 3 T (more than twice the field of SESAME's bending magnets, thus shifting the critical energy from about 6 to about 12 keV) inserted in the short straight section 10 of the SESAME Storage Ring thereby giving the best combination of flux and coherence in the energy range from 8 keV to 50keV.
+In order to preserve these characteristics of the source, a Double Multilayer Monochromator (DMM) was built and the sample stage is at a long distance (40m) from the source.
+Although this necessitated some modifications to the SESAME building, the advantages in terms of spacial resolution will be enormous, allowing BEATS to image submicron details of the samples under investigation.
 This beamline will have important applications in archaeology and cultural heritage, which is particularly relevant given how rich the region is in archaeological sites and artefacts, but also in health and biomedicine, geology (i.e. geological rock samples relevant for oil/gas/water exploration, reservoir engineering, mining, etc.) and materials and nano science and engineering.
-Construction of the beamline is being funded by the European Union through its Horizon 2020 programme, and the beamline is being developed by a consortium of leading research facilities in the Middle East (SESAME and The Cyprus Institute), well established European synchrotron radiation facilities and high-energy laboratories (DESY,1 ELETTRA,
+Construction of the beamline is being funded by the European Union through its Horizon 2020 programme, and the beamline is being developed by a consortium of leading research facilities in the Middle East (SESAME and The Cyprus Institute), well established European synchrotron radiation facilities and high-energy laboratories (DESY,1 ELETTRA, ESRF, INFN and PSI) with decades-long experience in synchrotron radiation research and technology, and more recently established synchrotron laboratories (ALBA-CELLS and SOLARIS).